tiaradwim1306/lks-frontend-serverless/README.md

 # myapps

-this repository use by lks module 1
+this repository use by LKSN module 1